-A more convincing proof of the theory of the solar constitution, put forward by Dr. Frankland and myself, could scarcely have been furnished.
-This observation not only endorses all my former work in this direction, but it tends to show the shallowness of the region on which many of the more important solar

-The appearance of the F line, with a tangential slit at the base of the prominence, included two of the lozenge-shaped brilliant spots to which I have before referred; they were more elongated than usual-an effect of pressure, I hold, greater pressure and therefore greater complication of the chromosphere repeature, this complication is almost impossible of observation. spectrum; this complication, is almost impossible of observation on the disc.
+A more convincing proof of the theory of the solar constitu-tion, put forward by Dr. Frankland and myself, could scarcely have been furnished.
+This observation not only endorses all my former work in this direction, but it tends to show the shallow-ness of the region on which many of the more important solar phenomena take place, as well as its exact locality.
+The appearance of the F line, with a tangential slit at the base of the prominence, included two of the lozenge-shaped brilliant spots to which I have before referred; they were more elongated than usual-an effect of pressure, I hold, greater pressure and therefore greater complication of the chromosphere eventuation is almost important of the chromosphere spectrum; this complication, is almost impossible of observation on the disc.